EnzoVCode/pybacktestchain_EV/python_project_ev/README.md

 ### Viewing Results

-- Portfolio value and returns are displayed over time.
+- Portfolio value and returns are displayed over time, as well as the distribution of returns.
 - Risk metrics, such as Value-at-Risk (VaR) and Expected Shortfall (ES), are calculated.
-- A transaction log is provided for detailed insights.
+- A transaction log is provided for detailed insights and store to the blockchain.
 - Additional visualizations include correlation heatmaps and return distributions.

 ### Blockchain Storage